ahmadmasalhags/azurehw/README.md

   * _parameters.json_: a JSON specifiying the paramters needed for running the afrementioned _blobHandler.py_ script.
   * _blobber.ps1_: a Powershell script to create a number of text BLOBs, invoked by the _blobHandler.py_ script.

-  These 3 file _MUST_ remain in the same directory, in the same level, to excute correctly.
+  These 3 files _MUST_ remain in the same directory, in the same level, to excute correctly.

 * _azdeploy.json_: ARM template to deploy the following resource:
   * Storage Account _X2_